Reflecting on The 10 commandments of Egoless programming.

 8th Commandment: Fight for what you believe, but gracefully accept defeat.

 Understand that sometimes your ideas will be overruled.
 Even if you do turn out to be right, don’t take revenge or say, “I told you so” more than a few times at most, and don’t make your dearly departed idea a martyr or rallying cry.

-- This has been particularly very hard for me as I believe it is for a lot of techies and developers as collaborating requires keeping in contact with colleagues, clients and non-technical bosses which often leads to a lot of wasted time for a developer or technician otherwise valuable bonding time for the non-technical person.
+Personal Reflection: This has been particularly very hard for me.
+I believe a lot of techies and developers face the same challenge, as collaborating requires keeping in contact with colleagues, clients and non-technical bosses.
+This often leads to a lot of wasted time for a developer or technician yet is considered valuable bonding time for the non-technical person.
 All I can say is this is a grey area.

 Be kind to the coder, not to the code.
 As much as possible, make all of your comments positive and oriented to improving the code.
 Relate comments to local standards, program specs, increased performance, etc.